Kajiwara Kagesue

 Kajiwara Kagesue, Sasaki Takatsuna, and Hatakeyama Shigetada racing to cross the Uji River before the second battle of Uji, as depicted in a print by Utagawa Kuniyoshi.

 Kajiwara Kagesue (梶原 景季), was a samurai in service to the Minamoto clan during the Genpei War of Japan's late Heian period.

 The Heike monogatari records an anecdote about a friendly competition with Sasaki Takatsuna prior to the second battle of Uji.
 Mounted on Yoritomo's black horse, Surusumi, he races Takatsuna across the River Uji.

-Kagesue was killed along with his father Kagetoki at Suruga by men loyal to Minamoto no Yoriie.
+Kajiwara was killed along with his father Kagetoki at Suruga by men loyal to Minamoto no Yoriie.